Linuxfabrik/monitoring-plugins/check-plugins/load/README.rst

     usage: load [-h] [-V] [--always-ok] [-c CRIT] [-w WARN]

     Return the average system load per cpu over the last 1, 5 and 15 minutes.
+In short, "load" is the average sum of the number of processes waiting in the run-queue plus the number currently executing over 1, 5, and 15 minute time periods.

-    optional arguments:
+    options:
       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.